Keeping a thoughtfully curated wardrobe makes it much easier to keep your interior spaces organised and beautiful.

 I hopped on the capsule wardrobe trend two years ago.
-It took me a few seasons to curate my clothing collection to the point where it might be considered a proper capsule wardrobe, and you can check it out further down.
-But now that I’ve got it almost nailed down, I thought I’d talk about how successful it’s been.
+It took a few seasons to curate my clothing collection to the point where it might be considered a true capsule wardrobe, and you can check it out further down.
+But now that I’ve nailed it down, I thought I’d talk about how successful it’s been.

 What is a Capsule Wardrobe?

-On the off-chance that you missed that whole thing and want to know what a capsule wardrobe is, it starts with pairing down your wardrobe as much as is practical for you.
+In case you missed it when it was #trending, curating a capsule wardrobe starts with paring down your wardrobe as much as is practical for you.
 When Susie Faux coined the term in the seventies, she suggested a basic wardrobe of 12 classic, quality pieces, worn throughout the seasons.
 You might supplement it with a couple of additional trend-led pieces a couple of times a year, but that was it.

 Curating a Capsule Wardrobe

 You start by getting rid of anything that doesn’t make you feel amazing when you’re wearing it.
 Then, you pick a colour palette and start curating a wardrobe of coordinating pieces in that palette.

 Here’s where the first complication arises.
 You might be starting a capsule wardrobe from scratch, but you probably already own clothes (just maybe) and they probably don’t all fit into your new limited colour palette.